Family Of 14-Year Old Killed In Icon Park Accident Files Wrongful Death Lawsuit

 Contact a Florida Wrongful Death Attorney Today

 Losing a child is always tragic.
 And when a child’s death was caused by the negligent acts of others, the family members understandably wish to seek justice against all responsible parties.
 An experienced Boca Raton wrongful death lawyer can help guide you through these difficult times.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.